mahithabsl/Finetune_huggingface_t5_for_text2text_generation/README.md

 ### Goal: ###
-We have multiple some small/simple notes in the following fashion.
+We have multiple small/simple notes in the following fashion.

 Input:
 - James Elliot leaving the company was a loss.